-- Your doctor will give you a pregnancy test before you start treatment with KEYTRUDA. - You should use an effective method of birth control during and for at least 4 months after the final dose of KEYTRUDA.
-Talk to your doctor about birth control methods that you can use during this time. - Tell your doctor right away if you think you may be pregnant or if you become pregnant during treatment with KEYTRUDA. - are breastfeeding or plan to breastfeed. - It is not known if KEYTRUDA passes into your breast milk. - Do not breastfeed during treatment with KEYTRUDA and for 4 months after your final dose of KEYTRUDA.
+- Your healthcare provider will give you a pregnancy test before you start treatment with KEYTRUDA. - You should use an effective method of birth control during and for at least 4 months after the final dose of KEYTRUDA.
+Talk to your healthcare provider about birth control methods that you can use during this time - Tell your healthcare provider right away if you think you may be pregnant or if you become pregnant during treatment with KEYTRUDA. - are breastfeeding or plan to breastfeed.
+It is not known if KEYTRUDA passes into your breast milk.
+Do not breastfeed during treatment with KEYTRUDA and for 4 months after your final dose of KEYTRUDA.

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.